sreha/ab_testing_project/README.md

 ## What I Learned
 - Basics of A/B testing, statistical significance, and interpretation
 - How to simulate experimental data in Python
-- Use of Z-test for comparing conversion rates
+- Use of Z-test for comparing conversion rates or proportions
 - Confidence interval estimation and visualization